mmsbah191/BTES/README.md

-# BTES - Booking Tickets Events System10
+# BTES -

-BTES (Booking Tickets Events System) is a web-based application designed to allow users to easily view, search, and book tickets for various events.
+-**Project Name: **Booking Ticket Event System (BTES) -**Purpose: **BTES (Booking Tickets Events System) is a web-based application designed to allow users to easily view, search, and book tickets for various events.
 It provides a user-friendly interface for managing event bookings and includes features like refunds, payment processing, and admin event management.

+## Tech Stack

+**Backend:** Django
+**Frontend:** HTML, CSS, JavaScript
+**Payment Gateways: **Sadad, Edfa3li

+# Project Setup

 ## Prerequisites
 Before you begin, make sure you have the following software installed:
 - **Python 3.12.0**: get last version by `python.exe -m pip install --upgrade pip`
 - **Browser**:run the project on your local web server.
 - **Git**:(optional)vcs to sync and pull & push updates if you want.

 ## Installation